yohe4274/2020SpringSeminar/README.md

 # 2020SpringSeminar
-Hi there✌️ this repository is for Spring Seminar 2020
+Hi there✌️ this repository is for Spring Seminar 2020 in Ubi Lab